 The request to amend the student’s education record shall become a permanent part of the student’s education record.

-If the principal decides not to amend the record as requested, the eligible student or the student’s parent(s) shall be informed of the decision and of ahis/her right to appeal the decision by requesting a hearing.
+If the principal decides not to amend the record as requested, the eligible student or the student’s parent(s) shall be informed of the decision and of a right to appeal the decision by requesting a hearing.

 Hearing Rights of Parents or Eligible Students